tflo/SlipFrames/readme.md

 ## Usage

-Slip Frames  allows you to change the two things (transparency and click-through behavior) on the fly, *without having to open any settings panel or enter any slash command,* just by simple mouse wheel actions:
+With Slip Frames, you can change frame transparency and click-through behavior on the fly, *without having to open any settings panel or enter slash commands,* just by simple mouse wheel actions:

 **With your mouse over the Player, Pet, Target, or Focus frame:**